ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter/_component-interface-javascript.md

 |    getGui(): HTMLElement;
 |
 |    // Optional methods
 |
+|    // The init(params) method is called on the floating filter once.
+|    // See below for details on the parameters.
+|    init(params: IFloatingFilterParams&lt;ParentFilter>): void;
+|
+|    // A hook to perform any necessary operations when the column definition is updated.
+|    refresh?(params: IFloatingFilterParams): void;
+|
 |    // Gets called every time the popup is shown, after the GUI returned in
 |    // getGui is attached to the DOM.
 If the filter popup is closed and re-opened, this method is